heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 (on the client side) even though the server may not yet have called the `ServerSocket.accept()` method.

-However, at this point, any data sent to the server is cached by its OS and not received by the server application (the TCP connection is established, but the client is on hold).
+At this point, the TCP connection is established, but the client is on hold.
+(Any data sent to the server is buffered by its OS until the server calls `accept()`).

-When the server eventually calls the `accept()` method, a new `Socket` is created on the server side and bound to the (first) pending TCP connection from the queue.
+When the server eventually calls the `accept()` method, a new `Socket` is created on the server side and bound to the (first) pending TCP connection from the queue and any buffered data is received by the server application.
 The server and client can now communicate with each other.

 This behavior explains why a client can successfully connect to a server even if the server has not yet called `accept()`.
 The connection request is queued by